Elmton, Creswell and Hodthorpe

 About the Big Local area

 Elmton, Creswell and Hodthorpe Big Local covered three semi-rural villages — Elmton, Creswell and Hodthorpe — in a former mining community in north-east Derbyshire.
 The area’s total population was 6,615 (ONS, 2022a) with the number of households in the area having increased by 8 per cent between 2011 and 2021 (ONS, 2012; 2022b).
+Levels of deprivation related to health and disability were higher in the Big Local area than in the East Midlands generally (MHCLG, 2019), as was the percentage of children aged 0–19 in low-income families (DWP, 2025).

 Housing within the area boundary comprised a mix of terraced homes, with Elmton featuring more rural detached homes.
 Within the boundary, there was a well-known archaeological site known as the Creswell Crags, featuring caves and unique cave art, and a museum attracting visitors throughout the year.
+The partnership noted that some residents struggled with connectivity due to it being a rural area, but that there was also a strong sense of community pride associated with the area’s rich history and that residents had access to a number of local amenities.

 How the Big Local area approached delivery